grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

 ## Configuring Azure Blob Storage

 {{< admonition type="tip" >}}
- **Consider** using unique bucket names rather than;  `chunk`, `ruler` and `admin`.
-Although Azure Blog Storage is not directly affected by this [security update](https://grafana.com/blog/2024/06/27/grafana-security-update-grafana-loki-and-unintended-data-write-attempts-to-amazon-s3-buckets/) it is best practise to use unique container names (buckets).
+ Consider using unique bucket names rather than:  `chunk`, `ruler` and `admin`.
+Although Azure Blog Storage is not directly affected by this [security update](https://grafana.com/blog/2024/06/27/grafana-security-update-grafana-loki-and-unintended-data-write-attempts-to-amazon-s3-buckets/) it is a best practice to use unique container names for buckets.
 {{< /admonition >}}

 Before deploying Loki, you need to create two Azure storage containers; one to store logs (chunks), the second to store alert rules.
 You can create the containers using the Azure CLI.
-Containers must exist inside a storage account:
+Containers must exist inside a storage account.

 {{< admonition type="note" >}}
 GEL customers will require a third container to store the admin data.
 This container is not required for OSS users.